-The primary goad of the College is to provide undergraduate and graduate education to students which promotes the development of intellectual leaders in the identification, conceptualization, and dissemination of knowledge related to services in the professions.
+The primary goad of the College is to provide undergraduate and graduate education to students and promote the development of intellectual leaders in the identification, conceptualization, and dissemination of knowledge related to services in the three professions.

-SCHOOL OF HEALTH SCIENCES
+SCHOOL OF PUBLIC HEALTH

-Dr. Emeka Nwagwu, Professor and Interim Associate Dean

-Jackson Medical Mall 350 West Woodrow Wilson Drive, Suite 320 Jackson, MS 39213
+Dr. Dorothy C. Browne, Dean Dr. Russell L. Bennett, Interim Associate Dean Jackson Medical Mall 350 West Woodrow Wilson Drive, Suite 320 Jackson, MS 39213